CRMWeaver: Building Powerful Business Agent via Agentic RL and Shared Memories: Analysis

 \subsection{The Frequency of Updates to Long-Term Memory}

 Our analysis indicates that updates to the Long-term Memory module are relatively infrequent, whereas its indexed memories exhibit consistently high utilization across a broad range of tasks.

 In the CRMArena-Pro B2B scenario, the average update frequency is close to 3\%, indicating that only 3 out of 100 business tasks, on average, trigger an indexed memories update.
-We do observe that for a small subset of tasks, such as Knowledge QA, the low similarity among questions results in a low probability of hitting the Long-term Memory.
-This can lead to the issue of frequent updates.
+We observe that, for a small subset of tasks, such as Knowledge QA, low question similarity leads to a low probability of accessing the indexed memory.
+This can lead to frequent updates.
 To mitigate this, we employ a few-shot prompting approach with an LLM to classify whether a given query constitutes a knowledge-based question.
 This mechanism effectively prevents memory updates for QA tasks, thereby avoiding an excessive update frequency.